CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific capabilities (generics, conditional types, mapped types, etc.) and includes an explicit 'Use when' clause with relevant trigger scenarios.
-The trigger terms are natural and comprehensive for the domain.
+This is a strong skill description that clearly articulates specific advanced TypeScript type system capabilities and provides explicit trigger guidance via a 'Use when' clause.
+The description is well-structured, uses third person voice, and includes rich domain-specific terminology.
 The only minor weakness is potential overlap with general TypeScript skills, though the focus on advanced type system features provides reasonable differentiation.

 DimensionReasoningScore